-While most folks are two-car families with a permanent home; we're a two-motorhome family with a
+While most folks are two-car families with a permanent home; we were a two-motorhome family with a

-permanent need to travel … and we prefer to do it on wheels!
+permanent need to travel … and we preferred to do it on wheels!

 After all these motorhomes, we thought for sure we had earned a reputation as die-hard 'serial' RVers.
 We were wrong.
-We once met a couple who had bought 16 RVs! — all from the same dealer — including one rig they traded in and later bought back a second time!
+We once met a couple who bought 16 RVs! — all from the same dealer — including one rig they traded in and later bought back a second time!
 Their story is featured in the MOVIES section of our site.
 It's entitled ...
 ‘RV Love Story.’

 For those of you who have never had RVing in your blood, we know this odd behavior must be difficult for you to comprehend.
 But for those of you who do own RV's and love the lifestyle, you will understand what Ron's dad always used to say ...

 This is the structure we built to house and live in our DutchStar full-time for 12 years.
 It’s a climate-controlled garage — 16 ft. tall, 20 ft. wide, and 50 ft. long — with full hook-ups and an interior perimeter catwalk for storage.
-It's modest but comfortable with lots of big windows.
-It connects to an adjacent building where we maintain a small office space.
+It's modest but was comfortable with lots of big windows.
+It connects to an adjacent building where we maintained a small office space.